bbauska/W3Cx-1of5-CSS.0x/README.md

 We must have done something right.

-I\'m especially happy that despite all the things we added to CSS over the years, the style sheets that that people made with CSS in 1996 are still valid and still work the same.
+I&#39;m especially happy that despite all the things we added to CSS over the years, the style sheets that that people made with CSS in 1996 are still valid and still work the same.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-2-4">1.2.4 Definitions</h3>